Research

 Abstract: We develop a search model with frictional goods and labor markets to study the long run relationship between inflation, unemployment, and TFP when workers lose skills during unemployment.
 As inflation increases, fewer jobs are created, workers experience longer unemployment durations and their skills deteriorate, causing TFP to decline.
 Our calibrated results show that transitioning from the Friedman rule to 10% annual inflation lowers TFP by 4.3%.
 A stochastic version of the model demonstrates that prolonged periods of inflation, such as the 1970s in the US, can have lasting negative effects on productivity.

 "Information Barriers and Housing Tenure Choice: Do Local Ties Matter?"
-[Under Review]
+[Accepted]

 (with Jae Hong Kim) [Working Paper]